QuaSi-Software/Documentation/docs/resie_types_components.md

 Generalised implementation of a fixed source.

 Can be given a profile for the energy it can provide, which is scaled by the given scale factor.
-If the medium supports it, it can either be given a profile for the temperature or use a constant temperature.
+If the medium supports it, a temperature can be given, either as profile from a .prf file or from the ambient temperature of the project-wide weather file or a constant temperature can be set.

 | Name | Type | R/D | Example | Description |
 | ----------- | ------- | --- | ------------------------ | ------------------------ |